koushikr/jelastic/README.md

-# zeus
+# jelastic

-Zeus is layer7 entity pinning construct to bind a particular entity's traffic to a DC
+A java interface on top of Elastic search to provide with a functional query language.